Skip to content

 Author(s): Brian M. Stack and Jonathan G. Vander Els

-Issue(s): Issues in Practice, How to Get Started, Lead Change and Innovation, Support Professional Learning
+Issue(s): How to Get Started, Lead Change and Innovation, Issues in Practice, Support Professional Learning

 As our profession emerges from the shadows of the global pandemic, there is a renewed interest by schools in developing and/or expanding the use of competency-based learning (CBL) systems to ensure high levels of learning for all students.
 This work requires a significant level of dedication and commitment by all educators in a school over a period of several years.
 Highly effective classroom teachers are critical, but what does it mean to be a highly effective educator in a CBL school?